Faculty- & Staff-Led Study Abroad

 Study Abroad Assessment Initiative

-Purdue West Lafayette has transitioned its program assessment campus-wide from previously required Intercultural Learning Action Plans and Intercultural Program Completion Reports to a new assessment requirement for faculty- and staff-led study abroad programs, The Study Abroad Assessment Initiative.
+Purdue University - West Lafayette has a new mandatory assessment process for departmental faculty- and staff-led study abroad programs, The Study Abroad Assessment Initiative.

 Program Assessment Process

 1. Click on the GEL Index survey link embedded in the Study Abroad Program Proposal online form.
-Complete the GEL index survey.*
+Complete the GEL index survey* and upload the Survey Summary to the Proposal site.

 Once initiated, program leaders will recieve the following support from CILMAR in facilitating the Assessment Initiative: